Spend precious time with your toddler in the kitchen!

 * Place cup liners into muffin and cupcake pans

-Simple Cooking and Baking Starters for Toddlers
+Simple Cooking and Baking Starters for Toddler in the kitchen

 Cooking is more than a fun way to spend time with Mom and Dad.
 Children also develop their excellent motor skills while they stir and pour.
 And some toddlers grow more willing to try new foods when they’re involved in the preparation process.
 Here are some natural starter foods parents can make with children new to the kitchen: